RUBi-ZA/MODE-TASK/README.md

 cd MODE-TASK
 ```

-*C++ binaries comes pre-compiled and can be called from withon a python environment using the corresponding ANM.py and getEigenVectors.py scripts.
+*C++ scripts are pre-compiled and can be called from within a python environment using their corresponding ANM.py and getEigenVectors.py scripts.
 To compile the C++ yourself, use the following commands:*
 ```
 sudo apt install g++
 g++ -I cpp/src/ ANM.cpp -o ANM